 The Liquor Liability Insurance Policy is designed to pay damages that the insured is legally obligated to pay for an “injury” arising out of the insured’s business of selling, serving or furnishing alcoholic beverages.

-Important things that you need to know about Liquor Liability Insurance:
+Here’s what you need to know about Liquor Liability Insurance…

 Liquor liability is excluded by the commercial general liability policy for organizations that are in the business of manufacturing, selling, distributing, serving or furnishing alcoholic beverages.